IsaakBM/cesmle-ocn-fetch/README.md

 - it can optionally remap the anomaly to the trusted target baseline grid before addition
-- it can optionally fill anomaly gaps only within the trusted target wet mask
+- it can optionally fill anomaly gaps only within the trusted target wet mask or an external mask such as the GLORYS `thetao` wet mask
+- it can optionally fill baseline gaps before addition, but this is now off by default for IPCC/ESGF biogeochemistry because the baseline root is already `/home/SB5/global_ocean_biogeochemistry_hindcast_monthly_0p05_glorys_coast`
 - it now supports multiple anomaly-fill methods, including `distance_weighted`
 - it still applies the dynamic top-layer fill after baseline plus anomaly